joedvorak/test/README.md

 # Outcome and Design Discussion
 How did it work?
 Did we achieve our goals?
 Do you have hints for others?

+Jekyll does not give us the syntax highlighting that exists in the readme file on the page site.

 Here is a chuck of code:

 ```Arduino